Alessandro Frigerio: International career

 Frigerio made his international debut on 6 March 1932 at the age of 17 (a record that lasted a long time) in a friendly match against Germany in Leipzig that ended in a 2–0 defeat.
 Frigerio played a total of 10 matches between 1932 and 1937, and scored his only goal in a 2–2 draw against Yugoslavia on 24 September 1933 in a 1934 FIFA World Cup qualifier match.
 He was called for the 1938 FIFA World Cup squad, however he did not play any match.

 Managerial career

 Frigerio played 1947–48 Nationalliga B as a player-manager of Chiasso.
 That year the team was the runner-up in the league, tied on 36 points with Urania Genève Sport, which was promoted for next year.
 The next season, Italian Alfredo Foni (also player-manager) replaced Frigerio as coach.
 Frigerio left football in 1949, returned as manager of Chiasso in 1951, and retired again that year.

 Personal life

 Son of Swiss Reinaldo Frigeiro, a consul, and Colombian María Payán, Alessandro lived in Buenaventura until age 8.
+He married and the couples son Roberto was born in Le Havre during the time that he played for Le Havre AC.
+Roberto was also to become professional footballer and Swiss international.